-The continued variability in observed in the intercalibration study has been shown here to have the potential to directly affect the listing or non-listing of waterbodies as impaired for toxicity on the 303(d) list.
+The continued variability observed in the intercalibration study has been demonstrated here to have the potential to directly affect the listing or non-listing of waterbodies as impaired for toxicity on the 303(d) list.
 This presents difficult implications and costs to SMC members and the broader storm water community.
 These revelations present a clear need to address this variability as the status quo represents uncertain results.
-The community has two choices to discontinue the use of this test or improve them.
+There are two choices the community has to address these identified uncertainties: